-SOP Purpose & Scope Privacy and Security Policies and Procedures for Qualified Entities and their Participants Ensures secure health information exchange through the Statewide Health Information Network for New York (SHIN-NY) by providing information related to privacy and security for Qualified Entities participating in New York's Statewide Health Information Network, consistent with 10 N.Y.C.R.R. § 300.3(b)(1).
-Note: These are in the process of being updated to include • Policy changes related to SDI permitted purposes and audit requirements • Policy modifications to align with the 2024 Regulatory reforms and the SCPA including: • Authorized User Definition • Access for Operations Purposes • Modifications to the Authorization, Authentication, and Access policies. • Modifications to the Breach, Sanctions and Cybersecurity policies.
-Statewide Collaboration Process (SCP) To define and describe the SHIN-NY SCP, an integral part of SHIN-NY governance & the mechanism for developing and amending SHIN-NY policy guidance (including SOPs), including: SCP structure & roles o Includes committee names, charters, leadership, membership, staffing models, operating models & roles in advising/ decision-making Functions of the SCP, including processes for amending the Statewide Common Participation Agreement (SCPA) & other SHIN-NY SOPs Scopes of responsibility for policy guidance & standards development SHIN-NY Participant Election Schedule Identifies the process & timeframe by which SHIN-NY Participants will make HIN selections, or changes to such selections, on the Election Schedule
+SOP Purpose & Scope

+Privacy and Security Ensures secure health information exchange through the Statewide Health Information Network for New York (SHIN-NY) by providing information related to privacy and security for Qualified Entities participating in New York's Statewide Health Information Network, consistent with 10 N.Y.C.R.R. § 300.3(b)(1).

+Policies and Note: These are in the process of being updated to include

+Procedures Policy changes related to SDI permitted purposes and audit

+for requirements

+Qualified Policy modifications to align with the 2024 Regulatory reforms

+Entities and and the SCPA including:

+their Authorized User Definition

+Participants Access for Operations Purposes

+o Modifications to the Authorization, Authentication, and

+Access policies.

+Modifications to the Breach, Sanctions and

+Cybersecurity policies.

-Statewide Data Infrastructure (SDI) Data Use Approval Process Sets forth requirements & procedures for the use, disclosure, re-disclosure of SDI Data, including: To the Department of Health for purposes of statewide reporting, analytics for public health activities & Medicaid purposes To ensure that SDI Data is used, disclosed and re-disclosed only for the SDI Permitted Purposes (as defined in the SOP) For the Public Health Permitted Purposes, Medicaid Permitted Purposes (as defined in SOP) Such other SDI Permitted Purposes as may be identified from time to time as described within SOP Required Core SHIN-NY Data Contributions for Data Providers Identifies the Core SHIN-NY Data that Data Providers must Contribute to the SHIN-NY, as well as requirements by which such data must be contributed SHIN-NY Technical Standards for Interoperabili ty & Data Sharing Sets forth a minimum set of interoperability & data sharing guidelines to govern how Data Providers and QEs Contribute Core SHIN-NY Data to the applicable SHIN-NY Platform (QE Platform and/or Statewide Data Infrastructure (SDI))
+Statewide Collaborati on Process (SCP) To define and describe the SHIN-NY SCP, an integral part of SHIN-NY governance & the mechanism for developing and amending SHIN-NY policy guidance (including SOPs), including: • SCP structure & roles • Includes committee names, charters, leadership, membership, staffing models, operating models & roles in advising/ decision-making • Functions of the SCP, including processes for amending the Statewide Common Participation Agreement (SCPA) & other SHIN-NY SOPs • Scopes of responsibility for policy guidance & standards development SHIN-NY Participant Election Schedule Identifies the process & timeframe by which SHIN-NY Participants will make HIN selections, or changes to such selections, on the Election Schedule Statewide Data Infrastructu re (SDI) Data Use Approval Process Sets forth requirements & procedures for the use, disclosure, redisclosure of SDI Data, including: To the Department of Health for purposes of statewide reporting, analytics for public health activities & Medicaid purposes To ensure that SDI Data is used, disclosed and re-disclosed only for the SDI Permitted Purposes (as defined in the SOP) For the Public Health Permitted Purposes, Medicaid Permitted Purposes (as defined in SOP) Such other SDI Permitted Purposes as may be identified from time to time as described within SOP Required Core SHIN- NY Data Contributio ns for Data Providers Identifies the Core SHIN-NY Data that Data Providers must Contribute to the SHIN-NY, as well as requirements by which such data must be contributed SHIN-NY Technical Standards for Interoperab ility & Data Sharing Sets forth a minimum set of interoperability & data sharing guidelines to govern how Data Providers and QEs Contribute Core SHIN-NY Data to the applicable SHIN-NY Platform (QE Platform and/or Statewide Data Infrastructure (SDI)) HIN- Specific Modificatio Identifies the operational process by which a SHIN-NY Participant and one or more HINs may enter into a HIN-Specific Modifications Addendum) referred to herein as the "Addendum").
+NYeC is issuing n to S CF A S OP)